Battle of Magnano

 In the Battle of Magnano on 5 April 1799, an Austrian army commanded by Pál Kray defeated a French army led by Barthélemy Schérer.
-In subsequent battles, the Austrians and their Russian allies drove the French out of nearly all of Italy.
+In subsequent battles, which are united under the heading of Suvorov's Italian campaign, the Austrians and their Russian allies drove the French out of nearly all of Italy.
 This action was fought during the War of the Second Coalition, part of the French Revolutionary Wars.
+In terms of troop numbers and casualty ratios, the battle became nearly identical to the Battle of Verona on 26 March the same year during the same Italian campaign; however, this time all the figures favored the Austrians.

 Background

 After the Treaty of Campo Formio, only Great Britain remained at war with the First French Republic.
 However, a heavy-handed and acquisitive French foreign policy soon provoked Austria and Russia, and led to the formation of the Second Coalition.

 In Switzerland, hostilities between France and Austria began in early March 1799.
 In Germany, the Austrians won the Battle of Stockach on 25 March.
 The next day, fighting occurred along the Adige River between the opposing forces of General of Division Schérer and Feldmarschall-Leutnant Kray.
 In the Battle of Verona, the French scored a success at Pastrengo and fought a drawn battle near Austrian-held Verona, but the Austrians managed to get across the Adige at Legnago.
 To defend Verona, Kray concentrated his army in its vicinity.
 Schérer's army faced north toward Verona, with the French-held fortress of Mantua to his southwest.
 The French general considered crossing the Adige below Verona to flank Kray out of Verona, but heavy rains thwarted his plan.
 By 5 April, the two armies confronted each other on a rain-sodden field near the hamlet of Magnano, south of Verona.